 In light of the real risk that counter-terrorism measures can impede humanitarian and medical activities in armed conflict, UN and regional instruments, as well as national legislation, have incorporated specific safeguards for these activities as foreseen under IHL.
 The range of safeguards includes explicit exemptions or exceptions for humanitarian activities; requirements that counterterrorism measures do not impede such activities; emphasizing that counterterrorism measures must comply with obligations under international law, including IHL; and requiring States to take into account the potential effect of counterterrorism measures on humanitarian activities (as seen in Thursday’s Resolution 2462).
 Some of these safeguards are set out below.

-– Following a concerted push from humanitarian organizations, the UN Security Council adopted the following exemption when it renewed sanctions against Al-Shabaab in 2010:
+– Following a concerted push from humanitarian organizations, the UN Security Council adopted the following exemption in relation to financial sanctions in Somalia:

 [Operative paragraph 48] Decides that until 15 November 2019 and without prejudice to humanitarian assistance programmes conducted elsewhere, the measures imposed by paragraph 3 of resolution 1844 (2008) shall not apply to the payment of funds, other financial assets or economic resources necessary to ensure the timely delivery of urgently needed humanitarian assistance in Somalia, by the United Nations, its specialised agencies or programmes, humanitarian organisations having observer status with the United Nations General Assembly that provide humanitarian assistance, and their implementing partners including bilaterally or multilaterally funded non-governmental organisations participating in the United Nations Humanitarian Response Plan for Somalia

 – The 2017 EU Directive on Combating Terrorism states in its preamble that: